sijingzhangzsj0604/docs/apisix_versioned_docs/version-3.1.0/getting-started/key-authentication.md

 ### Create a Consumer

-Let's create a consumer named `tom`, and enable the `key-auth` plugin with the key `secret-key`, which means all requests with the key `secret-key` are considered from `tom`.
+Let's create a consumer named `tom` and enable the `key-auth` plugin with an API key `secret-key`.
+All requests sent with the key `secret-key` should be authenticated as `tom`.

 :::caution